 Jane has an important strategic role in relation to academies, school place planning and small schools.

-She regularly brokers school to school support, supports underperforming schools and has arranged acting headships in church schools.
+She regularly brokers school to school support, supports underperforming schools and works with governors on the appointment of headteachers in church schools.
 She has 23 years of HR experience in local government, 17 of which working directly with schools.

-Jane is Chair of Governors at Northgate High School in Ipswich and Vice Chair of the Association of Anglican Directors of Education.
+Jane is Chair of the Association of Anglican Directors of Education and Chair of Governors at Northgate High School in Ipswich.
 Jane is the CEO of the MAT initially.

 Fiona is a partner at the East Anglian based firm of Ensors Chartered Accountants since 2014 working in Ipswich, Cambridge and London.